 Interior Spaces – Bathrooms, Kitchens, Laundry Rooms

 Interior spaces like bathrooms, kitchens, and laundry rooms are particularly prone to mold growth due to high humidity levels.
 To prevent mold in these areas, ensure proper ventilation by using exhaust fans and opening windows.
-Regularly clean and dry surfaces to avoid moisture buildup.
+Use dehumidifiers when necessary to maintain humidity levels below 60%.
 When painting, use mold-resistant primers and paints that are ideal for indoor spaces as they resist mold and mildew in high-humidity environments.

 Exterior Surfaces – Shady Areas, Wooden Structures